Malicious-Xv/email-spam-subscriber/README.md

+# email-spam-subscriber
+- Email-spam-subscriber is a tool for subscribing mass amount of emails to spam newsletters, this tool is for testing purposes only.

-# ⛔I'm not responsible for any malicious use⛔
+## ⛔I'm not responsible for any malicious use⛔

 ## How to set up